 An analysis of recent trends and project assumptions has identified several items that are likely to increase at higher than the CPI rate.
 The major items have all been examined and longer term assumptions determined for the following items.

 Local Government Elections

-The Plan anticipates the NSW Electoral Commission charging around \$1.3M for the cost of running the local government elections every four years.
-The current Council term has been truncated to three years as a result of delays to the last election during the pandemic.
-The plan therefore allows for elections in 2024, 2028, and 2032.
+The Plan anticipates the NSW Electoral Commission charging around \$1.7M for the cost of running the local government elections every four years.
+The plan therefore allows for elections in 2024, 2028 and 2032.